Societal collapse: Toynbee's theory of decay

 He argues that as civilizations decay, they form an "Internal Proletariat" and an "External Proletariat".
-The Internal proletariat is held in subjugation by the dominant minority inside the civilization, and grows bitter; the external proletariat exists outside the civilization in poverty and chaos and grows envious.
+The Internal proletariat is held in subjugation by the dominant minority inside the civilization, and grows bitter.
+The external proletariat exists outside the civilization in poverty and chaos and grows envious.
 He argues that as civilizations decay, there is a "schism in the body social", whereby abandon and self-control together replace creativity, and truancy and martyrdom together replace discipleship by the creative minority.

 He argues that in that environment, people resort to archaism (idealization of the past), futurism (idealization of the future), detachment (removal of oneself from the realities of a decaying world), and transcendence (meeting the challenges of the decaying civilization with new insight, as a prophet).
-He argues that those who transcend during a period of social decay give birth to a new Church with new and stronger spiritual insights around which a subsequent civilization may begin to form after the old has died.
+He argues that those who transcend during a period of social decay give birth to a new Church, with new and stronger spiritual insights around which a subsequent civilization may begin to form after the old has died.
 Toynbee's use of the word 'church' refers to the collective spiritual bond of a common worship, or the same unity found in some kind of social order.

 The historian Carroll Quigley expanded upon that theory in The Evolution of Civilizations (1961, 1979).
 He argued that societal disintegration involves the metamorphosis of social instruments, which were set up to meet actual needs, into institutions, which serve their own interest at the expense of social needs.
-However, in the 1950s, Toynbee's approach to history, his style of civilizational analysis, started to face skepticism from mainstream historians who thought it put an undue emphasis on the divine, which led to his academic reputation declining.
+In the 1950s, Toynbee's approach to history, his style of civilizational analysis, started to face skepticism from mainstream historians who thought it put an undue emphasis on the divine, which led to his academic reputation declining.
 For a time, however, Toynbee's Study remained popular outside academia.
-Interest revived decades later with the publication of The Clash of Civilizations (1997) by the political scientist Samuel P. Huntington, who viewed human history as broadly the history of civilizations and posited that the world after the end of the Cold War will be multipolar and one of competing major civilizations, which are divided by "fault lines".
+Interest revived decades later with the publication of The Clash of Civilizations (1997) by the political scientist Samuel P. Huntington, who viewed human history as broadly the history of civilizations, and posited that the world after the end of the Cold War will be multipolar and one of competing major civilizations, which are divided by "fault lines".